IvoNet/k8s-vagrant/README.md

 If you already had a cluster running and now want another one, just remove the first and start the other (see below)

+All scripts have been made with a Mac in mind, but will probably work just fine on a linux based computer, and easily adjusted to work with windows.
+The assumption here is that if you work with k8s you will probably know something of computers 😄.

 ## Prerequisites

 - [VirtualBox](https://www.virtualbox.org/) installed